digital-asset/daml/docs/source/triggers/index.rst

 The first argument specifies the ``.dar`` file that we have just built.
 The second argument specifies the identifier of the trigger using the syntax ``ModuleName:identifier``.
-Finally, we need to specify the ledger host, port and the party that our bot is executed as.
+Finally, we need to specify the ledger host, port and the party that our trigger is executed as.

 Now open Navigator at `http://localhost:7500/ <http://localhost:7500/>`.